philzook58/philzook58.github.io/_notes/Programming/bap.md

 # IRs
 ## BIL
+BIL is a simple imperative language bap lifts to with unstructured control flow.
 ## BIR
+BIR is a refinement of BIL into a CFG.
+Each block of BIR contains BIL statements.
 ## Core Theory
+The inextensibility of the two above IRs has chaffed the developer's of BAP.
+So underneath these IRs is the Core Theory language, which is quite a machine.

+Looking at the "herbrand theory" https://github.com/BinaryAnalysisPlatform/bap/blob/master/plugins/core_theory/core_theory_main.ml can help to understand core theory

+I discussed this some in this blog post https://www.philipzucker.com/bap-chc/

 # Disassembler
+Loader, Image.

 Bap has a experimental ghidra backend now btw.

 The semantics of the disassembler can be extended via Primus Lisp.

 # Primus Lisp
 It may seem odd to mention Primus Lisp before Primus, but it has outgrown it's original intended use case there.
 It is interesting in and of itself.